mdiluz/linux-video-2019/README.md

 # Linux Gaming Montage 2019
-This is a living document describing the production of a sequal to last year's crowdsourced [./Games](https://youtu.be/3U8bLArlRXw) montage, this time to show off where gaming on Linux is at in 2019.
-You'll find here instructions on how to contribute and rules on what will be accepted.
+This is a living document describing the production of a sequal to last year's crowdsourced [./Games](https://youtu.be/3U8bLArlRXw) montage, this time to show off where gaming on Linux is at in 2019, specifically including Proton games this time.
+On [the wiki](https://github.com/mdiluz/linux-video-2019/wiki) you'll find instructions on how to contribute and rules on what will be accepted.

-This year, I intend to release two videos.
+This year, I intend to create two videos.
 One for a normal upload, like last years, and also a short form social media video, to help spread the word a little further.

 ### Video Forms
 * Long-form video to be uploaded to Youtube, 1920x1080, a few minutes long